Mid infrared spectroscopy and milk quality traits: a data analysis competition at the "International Workshop on

 \subsection{Participant 1}

 The data have been analyzed by considering different \emph{tabular methods} which, in the machine learning literature, are considered in those situations where it is possible to represent the data in terms of arrays or tables.
-As a consequence, here each milk spectrum has been treated as a vector of independent features, not considering the ordering of the wavenumbers.
+As a consequence, the ordering of the wavelengths, and their possible chemical relations due to their spectral proximity, has not been taken explicitly into account.
 All the analyses reported have been conducted using pandas, sklearn and matplotlib libraries \citep[see][and references therein for the considered methods]{pedregosa2011scikit} in Python \citep{python} and the code required to reproduce the results is freely available at \texttt{https://github.com/mlgig/vistamilk-spectroscopy-challenge}.

 The data analysis was performed according to a multi-step procedure.
 In the first exploratory step, some descriptive statistics have been computed to check the presence of missing values.
 Rows with missing values in the training set for the given reference traits have been removed.
-Possible outliers have been identified and removed coherently with the work by \citet{frizzarin_predicting_2021} which suggested to keep only those rows with a value which is falling within three standard deviations from the mean of the reference trait.
+Possible outliers have been identified and removed coherently with the work by \citet{frizzarin_predicting_2021} which suggested to keep only those rows with a value that falls within three standard deviations from the mean of the reference trait.
 Moreover, data visualization tools have been exploited to see whether there were unusual values with respect to the normal expected range, and to understand the behaviour of the samples for each one of the reference traits.